1984 United States presidential election in Massachusetts

 Ultimately, in the midst of a decisive nationwide Republican landslide, Reagan would narrowly triumph in Massachusetts, as he did in 48 other states, leaving Mondale to win only his home state of Minnesota and the District of Columbia.
 Reagan's win was the first time a Republican had won an absolute majority of the popular vote in Massachusetts since 1956, although it was still Reagan's narrowest win in the nation, thus making it the second most Democratic state after Minnesota.
 Massachusetts was about 16% more Democratic than the national average in the 1984 election.
-Mondale's 48.43% of the vote marked his best result of a state he did not carry.
+Mondale's 48.43% of the vote marked his best result in a state he did not carry.

-Reagan carried 9 counties in Massachusetts to Mondale's 5.
+Reagan carried nine counties in Massachusetts to Mondale's five.
 Reagan's strongest county was suburban Plymouth County, where he took 60.2% of the vote.
 Mondale's strongest county win was Suffolk County, home to the state's capital and largest city, Boston, where he took 62.3% of the vote.

-1984 remains the last time to date that a Republican presidential candidate has carried Massachusetts.
-It is also the last time that Essex County, Norfolk County, Hampden County, Berkshire County, Franklin County, and Nantucket County voted for the Republican candidate.
-It is also the last time that the cities of Easthampton, Fitchburg, Framingham, Gardner, Gloucester, Greenfield, Haverhill, Lowell, Melrose, Newburyport, Peabody, Quincy, Southbridge, Taunton, Waltham, West Springfield, Weymouth, and Woburn and the towns of Acton, Andover, Ashfield, Ashland, Becket, Brewster, Cheshire, Clarksburg, Colrain, Concord, Dalton, Dartmouth, Eastham, Edgartown, Egremont, Falmouth, Goshen, Great Barrington, Hinsdale, Lanesborough, Lee, Lenox, Leyden, Mashpee, Maynard, Merrimac, Middlefield, Milford, Millis, Nahant, Nantucket, Natick, New Marlborough, Northfield, Norwood, Plainfield, Richmond, Rockport, Sandisfield, Seekonk, South Hadley, Stoneham, Stoughton, Tyringham, Wareham, Washington, Wayland, West Stockbridge, Westport, Whately, and Worthington voted Republican.
-This was the first time since 1896 that the town of Blackstone voted for a Republican candidate.
+To date, this is the last time a Republican candidate for President has won Massachusetts, as well as the last time the cities of Quincy, Taunton, and Waltham and the towns of Clarksburg, Falmouth, Lanesborough, Lee, Mashpee, Nantucket, and Natick voted Republican.

+Democratic primary

+Jesse Jackson's voters were 80% white, 16% black, 4% were members of other groups.
+Massachusetts was the only state where a majority of his voters were white.
+30% of Jackson voters listed Hart as their second candidate in exit polls conducted by CBS News and The New York Times' while 24% listed Mondale, 22% listed Mondale, and 19% selected none.